shubham-deb/HadoopMapReduce/Assignment 2-In-Mapper Combiner/README.md

 ## Goals
-* Gain hands-on experience with parallel computation and synchronization primitives in a single machine shared-memory environment.
-## Goals
 *  For MapReduce, compare Combiners to the in-mapper combining design pattern.
 Use keys, comparators, and Partitioner to implement secondary sort.
 Then explore how this would be implemented in Spark Scala.